-The Electronics and Advanced Technologies department provides education and training for students who are seeking a technical career in an electronics technology related field.
+The Engineering Technology department provides education and training for students who are seeking a technical career in an electronics technology related field.
 Moreover, the work of the department is to serve the central Texas business and industry corridor by providing a highly skilled and qualified technical workforce via its program offerings.
-The Electronics and Advanced Technologies department will consistently work toward fulfilling its mission while simultaneously holding true to the values prescribed by the Austin Community College District.
+The Engineering Technology department will consistently work toward fulfilling its mission while simultaneously holding true to the values prescribed by the Austin Community College District.

-The Electronics and Advanced Technologies department of Austin Community College offers seven degree plans to help prepare you for specific careers.
+The Engineering Technology department of Austin Community College offers seven degree plans to help prepare you for specific careers.

 Students can earn an Associate of Applied Science or a one-year Certificate or a Marketable Skills Award in one of several specializations offered within the department.